 During this trip, we didn’t make it to Arenal National Park and the hot springs.
 Not because we didn’t like it but because we wanted to explore other spots in Guanacaste.

-Arenal is absolutely phenomenal.
+Arenal is phenomenal.
 The national park is underpinned by the iconic Arenal Volcano one of the many active volcanoes located in Central America.
 The park has a few different trails ranging from easy to difficult.
 But the challenge of the hike is completely worth it as you will be treated to stunning views of Lake Arenal and of course, Arenal Volcano.

 If you find yourself in Guanacaste without going to Arenal National Park, it’s truly a missed opportunity.
 Photography-wise, it’s a gold mine.